Royal Challengers Bengaluru

 Bio

-Based out of Bengaluru, Karnataka, Royal Challengers Bangalore (RCB) are one of the most popular franchises in the history of the Indian Premier League (IPL).
-RCB, who play their home games at M. Chinnaswamy Stadium, was founded in 2008 by United Spirits, a Diageo Group company.
+Based in Bengaluru, Karnataka, Royal Challengers Bengaluru, also known as RCB (formerly Royal Challengers Bangalore), is one of the most popular franchises in the history of the Indian Premier League (IPL).
+RCB, which plays its home games at the iconic M. Chinnaswamy Stadium, was founded in 2008 by United Spirits, a Diageo Group company.

 In IPL 2016, the then-captain Virat Kohli and the franchise had a year to remember.
-The maestro batter almost reached the milestone of 1,000 runs, registering four centuries.
+The maestro batter came close to reaching the milestone of 1,000 runs, registering four centuries.
 Meanwhile, RCB reached the final against all odds after losing five of their first seven games but lost to eventual winners SRH.